-Properties enrolled for 2012-2013 include Conservation Reserve Program (CRP) grasslands, sandsage and cholla rangelands, and cultivated cropland.
+Properties enrolled for 2013-2014 include Conservation Reserve Program (CRP) grasslands, sandsage and cholla rangelands, and cultivated cropland.
 Properties are enrolled for a variety of hunting opportunities, including pheasant, dove, scaled and bobwhite quail, cottontail rabbit, furbearers, and in some cases, ducks and geese.
+Habitat and small game populations within the core Walk-In Access range of eastern Colorado has been severely impacted by drought the last few years.
+Hopefully, conditions have begun to moderate across the range as summer has progressed, although hunters should expect drought impacted habitat to the norm for 2013.
+Regardless, there are still good hunting opportunities available.

 WIA strives to be a very convenient program with both the hunters who use the program and with the landowners that enroll lands.
-As of January 1, 2010, hunters no longer need a WIA permit to hunt on Walk-In Access Properties.
+Other than holding a small game hunting license and associated requirements, a hunter does not need a special permit to hunt on Walk-In Access Properties.
 However, hunters do need to mindful that their actions when hunting on these lands are a critical factor in a landowner's decision to enroll property.
 With that objective in mind, please remember these important regulations:

 - Regular Walk-In Access Properties are open for access on September 1 through the end of February.